AGSeifert/DoubleqpcR/README.md

   - Fluorescence table: raw fluorescence qPCR curve data (optional for some parts)
   - Cq Table: a table with the two primer samples / concentration and optional Cq values

+** Per analysis only 1 Table of each is considerd ** This means that if you have to combine your csv files before and make sure the wells are named individually. (in future versions this will be adressed, but for now it is what it is).

 Example fluorescence data:

 | Cycle | A1 | A2 |